 Nobody got paid for their services to the Church; not even the pastor was

-paid, and he took the biggest risk of all.
+paid, and he took a big risk; he was first to be persecuted.
 When it came to pastors, the

-offenders would take their skullduggery directly to the Church, often throwing
+enemies of the Church would take their skullduggery directly to him, often throwing

-the pastor in prison, or else torturing him first before martyring him.
+him in prison, or else torturing him before martyring him.
 People

 knew the risks, and they were happy to live in service to God, knowing what